akintsakis/Hermes/README.md

 * While an image is being pulled from dockerhub, the connection is reset.
 In this case you need to cancel (ctrl-c) and re-run the workflow.
 * Sometimes the autodetect ip module might fail due to a network error, cancel (ctrl-c) and re-run the workflow
 * As the test workflows are cpu-intensive, when both the Hermes master and worker container are executed on a site with very limited resources (less than 2 cores) the workflow may stall, although this is rare.
 In that case please restart and re-run.
 No step should take a significant amount of time (more than a few minutes) while at the same time cpu usage must be high.

+## Comparison Against Swift
+The code and datasets in order to run the Hermes Use Cases against the Swift Parallel Scripting Language and perform a comparison can be found here: https://www.dropbox.com/sh/rj78mkj7mul10kq/AADncYlm0F1yxYJO7VPHbftma?dl=0